99.9%

 Also, please drop the moniker of “America’s

 Sports Voice”, because you are not.
+For the faithful readers

 of St. Louis Sports On-Line: A wonderful,